 The demand for husbandry workers continues to grow for many reasons including because a large percentage veterinarians limit their services to cats and dogs.
 Per the American Veterinary Medical Association’s own research, only 7 percent of veterinarians practice exclusively or predominately on food animals.
 By contrast, nearly 75 percent of U.S. veterinarians practice exclusively or predominantly on companion animals.

-Despite its own findings, the AVMA continues to advocate for state legislators to maintain occupational licensing laws that give its members monopolistic control over all animal-related services.
+Despite its own findings, the AVMA continues to advocate for state legislators to maintain occupational licensing laws that grant its members monopolistic control over all animal-related services.
 As in many trade associations, the AVMA’s culture of protectionism is masked in concern for customers, animals or public health even when veterinary colleges rarely teach the specific skills the AVMA lobbies for its members to control or receive a fee for supervising.